cchrism0426/Lagrange/_posts/2020-05-27-elements-of-jazz.md

 ## Improvisation

 Improvising is spontaneously creating new music using the three elements described above: melody, harmony, and rhythm.
-The harmony is spelled out for you in the chord changes, which you can also choose to modify with substitution and reharmonization to your discretion.
-Deciding the melody to play can be done by ear, but can also be explained through music theory by realizing that each chord implies a scale.
+The harmony is spelled out for you in the chord changes.
+Deciding the melody to improvise can be done by ear, but can also be explained through music theory by realizing that each chord implies a number of scales.
 First play a C major scale over a C maj7 chord.
 Sounds pretty good right?
 Now play that same C major scale over a B maj7 chord.
-Now that sounds just great.
-There are multiple scales that sound good over each chord.
+That doesn't sound as good.

 By "sound good," I mean sound consonant.
 Improvisation done well plays around with building tension and releasing tension.
-One way of building tension is by playing over scales that don't match the chord.
+One way of building tension is by playing over scales that don't match with the chord.

 Going back to the example of a C major scale over a C maj7 chord, what this means for when you're improvising is that when you see the chord is a C maj7 chord, you can view the C major scale as an available pool of notes that you can use to play a consonant note against the C maj7 chord.